SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Introduction

 Recent works have shown that grounding LLMs with external knowledge sources can help mitigate hallucination and improve answer factuality~\citep{schick2023toolformer,patil2024gorilla}.
 In the scientific domain, it is natural to consider scientific simulators or corresponding emulators as tools to solve scientific problems~\citep{ren2025towards,ma2024llm}.
-Compared with static textual knowledge bases such as literature reviews, querying simulators can capture evolving dynamics and provide more detailed information about specific scientific phenomena, making simulators more informative tools to use and in a more timely fashion~\citep{ren2025towards}.
-Existing works have focused on fine-tuning LLMs to use scientific tools for predefined tasks~\citep{lyu2024adapting,thulke2024climategpt,zhang2024sciglm}, which requires expensive computational resources, predefined question templates, precollected datasets, and is therefore not generalizable and scalable across different scientific domains.
+Compared with static textual knowledge bases such as literature reviews, querying simulators can capture evolving dynamics and provide more detailed, timely information about specific scientific phenomena~\citep{ren2025towards}.
+Existing works have focused on fine-tuning LLMs to use scientific tools for predefined tasks~\citep{lyu2024adapting,thulke2024climategpt,zhang2024sciglm}, which requires expensive computational resources, predefined question templates, and precollected datasets, limiting generalizability across scientific domains.

-Retrieval-Augmented Generation (RAG) approaches have shown promise for enhancing LLMs by incorporating external knowledge sources to improve answer factuality and informativeness~\citep{lewis2020retrieval, fan2024survey, gao2023retrieval} without additional fine-tuning, making them promising candidates for grounding LLMs as trustworthy AI scientists.
-RAG consist of two main components: a \textit{retriever} that searches relevant documents and a \textit{generator} that produces answers based on the retrieved content.
-Unfortunately, two fundamental challenges hinder the application of the existing RAG approaches to the simulation-based retrieval for long-form QA in scientific domains.
-First, the discrepancy between the textual space and the numerical space---where the simulation parameters and outputs reside in---presents challenges to querying and retrieving from scientific simulators.
-Second, existing RAG generators cannot effectively update long-form answers with new context due to the lack of fine-grained control.
+Retrieval-Augmented Generation (RAG) approaches have shown promise for enhancing LLMs by incorporating external knowledge sources to improve answer factuality and informativeness~\citep{lewis2020retrieval, fan2024survey, gao2023retrieval} without additional fine-tuning, making them strong candidates for grounding LLMs as trustworthy AI scientists.
+RAG consists of two main components: a \textit{retriever} that searches relevant documents and a \textit{generator} that produces answers based on the retrieved content.
+Unfortunately, two fundamental challenges hinder applying existing RAG approaches to simulation-based retrieval for long-form QA in scientific domains.
+First, the discrepancy between textual space and the numerical space where simulation parameters and outputs reside creates difficulties for querying scientific simulators.
+Second, existing RAG generators cannot effectively update long-form answers with new context because they lack fine-grained control.